Far-right politics in Ukraine: 1940s

 Schutzmannschaft battalion with the Ukrainian national flag and tryzub of the OUN.

 Following the release of OUN members from Polish prisons during the German invasion of Poland, the organization split into two factions: the Melnykites (OUN-M) led by Andriy Melnyk and the Banderites (OUN-B) led by Stepan Bandera.
 During the German invasion of the Soviet Union, both factions sent expeditionary groups into Soviet Ukraine to shadow the Wehrmacht's advance and set up local administrations, with the OUN-B forming the Nachtigall and Roland battalions under the Abwehr in early 1941.
 Both factions of the OUN were antisemitic and engaged in pogroms, including the mid-1941 Lviv pogroms involving members of the OUN-B, but neither considered Jews their main enemy which remained the Soviet Union or Poland.
+In 1941, the OUN-B had condemned Jews as the "vanguard of Muscovite-Bolshevik imperialism in Ukraine", but said "The Muscovite-Bolshevik government exploits the anti-Jewish sentiments of the Ukrainian masses to divert their attention from the true cause of their misfortune".
 Members of both factions joined the Ukrainian Auxiliary Police which was complicit in the implementation of the Holocaust in Ukraine.

 The OUN-B unilaterally proclaimed an independent Ukrainian state in Lviv on June 30, in response to which the German authorities initiated a crackdown on the organization.
 The crackdown intensified in September after the assassination of two leading members of the OUN-M in Zhytomyr.
 The OUN-B created the Ukrainian Insurgent Army (UPA) in October 1942 that combatted Soviet partisans, resisted the German occupation, and pursued a campaign of ethnic cleansing against Poles in Volhynia and Galicia.
 Following the Soviet counteroffensive in 1944, the UPA continued to wage an insurgency against the Soviet Union.
 In August 1943, the OUN-B tactically liberalized its ideology and in 1945 publicly abandoned ethnonationalism.

 The OUN-M were more cautious and maintained a strategy of collaboration with Nazi Germany, though they were subjected to a crackdown by the German authorities from November 1941 onwards.
 The OUN-M renewed collaboration with the Nazis in 1943, with its members contributing to the formation of the Waffen-SS Galicia Division and forming the Ukrainian Legion of Self-Defense in collaboration with the SD.
 In 1947, the émigré OUN-M moderated its ideology.